Renaming a Series of Files or Folders with the Help of Sources

 - The line should become the entire new file name: If you want to completely discard the old file name and the new file name should not consist of any other character except the text from the line, you can use the "Mask" function.
 In the text field "Mask", just write only "%textsource-line%" to get that result.

 - The file name should contain a numbering in addition to the line: This concern is also easiest to reach via the "Mask" function.
 Simply write "%num% %textsource-line%" into the text field for a simple numbering or "%0num% %textsource-line%" for a numbering with leading zeros.
-The %num% placeholders stand for continuous numbering within the file list.
+The %num% placeholders stand for continuous numbering within the file list and are explained in the tutorial about the numbering of files and folders together with their options and further examples.
 Instead of the spaces between the two placeholders, you can also use any other text, for example "%0num% - %textsource-line%" to insert a hyphen between the number and the text from the line.

 - Certain characters or text in the old file name should be replaced with the text from the line: If you want to replace a word, several words or some characters in the old file name with the text from the line, you can use the "Search and Replace" function.
 In addition to the placeholders, both fields can also contain any other characters or other placeholders and you can also use regular expressions to enhance your search to different character patterns.
 A typical example would be "Search for: abc; Replace with: %textsource-line%" to replace the letters "abc" with the text from the line.